 This is probably the biggest downside to building a website with Wix.
-Unlike other ways to build websites, when you start with Wix, they got you.
-This means that if you feel as if you have outgrown what Wix can offer you, you can not export your code and bring it with you elsewhere.
+Unlike other ways to build websites, when you start with Wix, they have you permanently.
+This means that if you feel as if you have outgrown what Wix can offer you, you cannot export your code and bring it with you elsewhere.
 Their justification for this is that they feel as if their technology is exclusive and should not be used elsewhere.
 So, why is this an issue?
 Well, it's not, but it can be.
 If and when you feel like you want to leave Wix, it can be pretty costly to redevelop a whole other site.

 Premium Plans Are Only for One Site

-If you have had a conversion regarding building a website, you have more than likely heard of WordPress.
+If you have had a conversation about building a website, you have more than likely heard of WordPress.
 According to Kinsta, WordPress powers 35% of all websites!
-There are multiple reasons that WordPress is so popular.
-The great thing about WordPress is that it can be incredibly simple and easy to use/navigate.
-However, the more involved you need it to get, it can get incredibly technical and challenging!
-WordPress is another excellent solution for bloggers, small businesses, or even eCommerce businesses too.
+That’s an impressive feat considering that WordPress started only as a content management system (CMS).
+Initially released in 2003, WordPress can be incredibly simple and easy to use/navigate.
+However, the more involved you need it to get, the more technical and challenging it will be!
+WordPress is another excellent solution for building small business websites, blogging, or even putting up eCommerce businesses.
 Compared to Wix, WordPress requires a bit more knowledge and a technical understanding of web development.

 Here are a few pros of WordPress websites: